balintsera/evista-perform/README.md

 ```

-Nothing special, validations are attached to the inputs etc.

-The only trick is the sendig of the form markup via javascipt to enable the server side processing.
+There's nothing special in it, exept maybe the HTML5 validations that are attached to the inputs with the pattern attribute.
+The only tricky moment is the sending of the form's markup in the `serform` parameter via javascipt to enable server side processing.

 ```javascript